Home · Property management · Renting out a new build

 First time leasing a brand new home?
-There's more to it than waiting for the keys.
-From builder handover checks to compliance gaps and landscaping disasters, here's what we wish every Perth investor knew before listing a new build for rent.
+There is more to it than waiting for the keys.
+From builder handover checks to compliance gaps and landscaping disasters, here is what we wish every Perth investor knew before listing a new build for rent.

 Updated May 2026